vaiibhavsengar/SPustak/README.md

-# 📒 S-Pustak - Notes App
+# 📒 Simple Notes App

 **S-Pustak** is a simple and intuitive notes application built using **HTML, CSS, and JavaScript**.
 It helps users capture ideas, manage notes, and keep track of important tasks in an organized manner.